Philogy/philogy.github.io/_posts/2023-01-30-defi-accounting-for-noobs.md

 > **Disclaimer**
 >
-> While it should be common sense, just in someone doesn't understand this: you **should not** blindly listen to a post on
+> While it should be common sense, just in case someone doesn't understand this: you **should not** blindly listen to a post on
 > the internet on how do pay your taxes, do accounting or even trade for that matter.
 Doing any of
 > those actions wrong may result in you harming your finances and/or becoming legally liable if you
 > e.g. misstate your income on tax forms.
 I'm neither a professional accountant, tax advisor or